Skip to main content

 Your products need to be stored somewhere ready to be picked and packed to be sent out to a customer.
 This could be done in-house if you have your own warehouse, or you could store your products with an external logistics provider, also known as a third-party logistics provider (3PL).

-It is important that your inventory management system and order fulfillment system are connected so that stock levels can be updated in real-time.
+It is important that your enterprise inventory management software and order fulfillment system are connected so that stock levels can be updated in real-time.
 This will ensure you are never overstocked or giving customers false information about your stock levels.

 3. Picking and packing

-When the product has been packaged then it’s ready to ship.
+When the product has been packaged, then it’s ready to ship.
 Either your internal shipping team or the 3PL will need to add the correct shipping label to ensure the product gets to the right destination in good time.
-The product will then be passed to the delivery company which will get the product to the customer.
+The product will then be passed to the shipping carrier, which will get the product to the customer.

 5. Returns & customer service

-Returns aren’t just about the customer returning their products, it is also about creating brand loyalty.
-92% of customers say they are more likely to buy again from a store if the returns process is easy.
+Returns aren’t just about the customer returning their products.
+It's also about creating brand loyalty.
+92% of customers say they are more likely to buy again from an online store if the returns process is easy.

 Customers should know exactly how to return or exchange an item and when they can expect a refund.
-It should be clear whether you offer free postage for returns and if so what steps customers need to follow.
-You also need a process for receiving returns and updating your inventory management system so that returns are accounted for, damaged stock is set aside, and customers receive refunds when they expect.
+It should be clear whether you offer free postage for returns and, if so, what steps customers need to follow.
+You also need a process for receiving returns and updating your inventory management system so that returns are accounted for, the damaged stock is set aside, and customers receive refunds when they expect.

-There are a range of different fulfillment models out there which will suit companies of varying sizes:
+There are a range of different fulfillment models out there that will suit companies of varying sizes:

-A 3PL they will usually manage the entire end-to-end fulfillment process for you.
-As I am based in the UK, but a lot of my sales are in the US, I use one 3PL in California and one in Texas.
-They have saved me from a huge amount of stress, as I am able to place larger orders to stay in stock more often.
+A 3PL will usually manage the entire end-to-end fulfillment process for you.
+As I am based in the UK, but a lot of my sales are in the U.S., I use one 3PL in California and one in Texas.
+They have saved me from a huge amount of stress, as I can place larger orders to stay in stock more often.
 It also saves money as my orders with suppliers in Asia become cheaper when I place larger orders.

 The key to having a successful hybrid solution is to ensure you have great order fulfillment systems and software in place to keep your inventory management reporting accurate.